Ghost Rider (1982 film): Plot

 After enduring his first day of junior high school, Kevin is befriended on the bus ride home by Tracy Donnelly who offers him a sympathetic ear, saying she knows what's it's like to be new.
 She drops her pencil and Kevin picks it up, only to find that the girl has vanished.
 Her name is inscribed on the pencil.

 While doing his homework Kevin passes his mother the pencil, and she states that the house is full of them - the Donnelly family used to live in the same house, before moving away after their daughter Tracy was killed in a bus accident.

 Kevin realizes that Tracy is a ghost and anticipates meeting her again on the bus.
 Tracy is flirtatious with him, and before disappearing, gives him some homework - a bus safety manual to read.
-At hom,e Kevin ignores the leaflet, so Tracy haunts him; moving his weights, changing his radio stations, and fluttering the manual until he agrees to read it, learning emergency procedures as he does so.
+At home, Kevin ignores the leaflet, so Tracy haunts him; moving his weights, changing his radio stations, and fluttering the manual until he agrees to read it, learning emergency procedures as he does so.

 The next time Kevin sees Tracy on the bus, she explains that she never read the bus safety manual, so she didn't know how to save herself when there was an accident, and she warns him that he will need to know soon.
 As she states this, one of the other students sees a pickup truck overtaking dangerously, only to meet another vehicle coming towards them.
 The school bus is forced off the road and dangles over a cliff, knocking the driver unconscious.
 Remembering what he'd read, and with some coaching from Tracy, Kevin evacuates the other students before reviving the driver and exiting the bus with him.
 With no counterweights, the empty bus falls over the cliff and crashes.

 The other students hail Kevin as a hero, but he is concerned for Tracy, calling her name until she appears in the distance - only to wave goodbye and fade away again.
 Upset, Kevin is consoled and led back to the group by two of the students, one of whom was injured in the crash.